athensresearch/athens/src/cljc/eventsync/README.md

 maybe no restart at all, just backed up stuff?
 - then you just have the reload problem

+maybe do nothing, just infinite lag?

+cache on further stages also ensures on load you see everything right
+- if caches are busted, then maybe you have a problem
+- but that's actually the real problem, that losing any data is bad, and the answer is not to duplicate it further

+failover can just mean that stage auto-promotes to next stage via the subs itself
+- e.g. any write to it just shows up on its sub, thus moving it to the next stage

+need to figure out better model of thinking about subs to prevent complicated problems on intermediate stages not having some events

 ### Is it possible for an event to be in multiple stages at once?